JoinColony/purser/docs/wallet-object.md

 _**Note**: On hardware wallets this method will require some form of confirmation from the user._

+_**Note**: Metamask is designed to handle it's own `nonce` count.
+You can manually set it, but it's advisable to leave it out of the transaction object.
+The only case where you would want to do override it, is when you want to change a pending transaction._

 **`transactionObject` format:**
 ```js
 transactionObject {